Château Carbonnieux 2025

 Nose

-Precise and aromatic, the bouquet displays lovely intensity, blending floral notes with citrus fruit nuances, reflecting the sunny character of this vintage.
+Precise and aromatic, the bouquet displays lovely intensity, combining floral notes with citrus fruit nuances, reflecting the sunny character of this vintage.

 Palate

 The palate is both concentrated and perfectly balanced.
-It offers a fresh attack supported by fine mineral precision, leading to a dense, fleshy finish with delicate lemony notes.
+It offers a fresh attack supported by a fine mineral tension, leading to a dense, fleshy finish with delicate lemony notes.

 Food and wine pairings

-This great white wine pairs wonderfully with seafood, particularly oysters, or summer salads.
+This great white wine pairs wonderfully with seafood, particularly oysters, as well as summer salads.
 Its rich texture also enhances fish in sauce, white meats, poultry, and fresh cheeses.

 Serving and cellaring